About Bethany Allen-Ebrahimian

 I am the China reporter at Axios, where I write high-impact investigations, exclusives, and analysis about China, with a focus on how China projects power and influence beyond its own borders.

-I am also writing a book about China for HarperCollins, forthcoming in 2022, called Beijing Rules: Capitalism, the Coronavirus, and China's Quest for Global Influence.
+I am also writing a book about China for HarperCollins, forthcoming in spring 2023, called Beijing Rules: Capitalism, the Coronavirus, and China's Quest for Global Influence.

 Before joining Axios, I served as the lead reporter for the International Consortium of Investigative Journalists' China Cables project, a major leak of classified Chinese government documents revealing the inner workings of mass internment camps in Xinjiang.
 For my work on the China Cables project, I received the Robert D. G. Lewis Watchdog Award, the top prize awarded annually by the Society of Professional Journalists DC Dateline Awards, as well as the Investigative Journalism prize in the online category.
 The China Cables project was also a finalist for the Batten Medal for Courage in Journalism.